pip install firecrawl-py

 print(scrape_result)

-Crawling a Website
+Crawl a Website

-argument allows you to specify additional options for the crawl job, such as the maximum number of pages to crawl, allowed domains, and the output format.
+To crawl a website, use the crawl method.
+It takes the starting URL and optional options as arguments.
+The options allow you to specify additional settings for the crawl job, such as the maximum number of pages to crawl, allowed domains, and the output format.

 Checking Crawl Status

-To check the status of a crawl job, use the check_crawl_status
+To check the status of a crawl job, use the get_crawl_status method.

-method.
 It takes the job ID as a parameter and returns the current status of the crawl job.

+To cancel an crawl job, use the cancel_crawl method.
+It takes the job ID of the start_crawl as a parameter and returns the cancellation status.

 Map a Website